message/iata/GR.md

-Published 22.07.2021
+Published 29.07.2021
-1. Until 29 July 2021, passengers are not allowed to enter.
+1. Until 5 August 2021, passengers are not allowed to enter.
 - This does not apply to:
 - nationals of Austria, Belgium, Bulgaria, Croatia, Cyprus, Czechia, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Iceland, Ireland (Rep.), Italy, Latvia, Liechtenstein, Lithuania, Luxembourg, Malta, Netherlands, Norway, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden and Switzerland and their family members;
 - British nationals and residents of the United Kingdom;